 Veronica Viviana Wilson

-Veronica Viviana Wilson serves as Director of Business Development for The Nielsen Company, where she works within the Nielsen Marketing Cloud division.
+Veronica Viviana Wilson currently heads up Digital Sales for People en Espanol at Meredith Corporation.
+Before this, she served as Director of Business Development for The Nielsen Company, where she works within the Nielsen Marketing Cloud division.
 Here she provides Financial advertisers the technology, data, and measurement they need to help build their growth strategies, as well as provide confidence that their digital advertising budgets are spent effectively and efficiently.

 Veronica comes from a family of educators, so it’s no surprise that she has lent her publishing expertise to Pace University, New York City, as an Adjunct Lecturer to their Masters in Publishing Program since 2008.
 Veronica also holds an M.S. degree from Pace University and a B.B.A. degree from Temple University, Philadelphia, PA.
 Veronica lives in Brooklyn, NY and has traveled to six of our seven continents, visiting over 30 countries.